-- 271 Examples of differences can be that the organization involves workers' representatives in determining - basic pay for all employees except workers who are not employees because it does not have access - 273 to their representatives.
-For workers who are not employees, the industry-standard wage is used to - 274 determine the basic pay.
-Another example of differences can be that statutory deductions in the form - of contributions to social protection are deducted only for permanent full-time employees because - social protection coverage does not extend by law to other types of employees, such as temporary or - 277 part-time employees. - 278 The organization may present the information required for workers who are not employees for each of - the most common types of workers reported under 2-8-a- in GRI 2.
+- Examples of differences can be that the organization involves workers' representatives in determining basic pay for all employees except workers who are not employees because it does not have access to their representatives.
+For workers who are not employees, the industry-standard wage is used to determine the basic pay.
+Another example of differences can be that statutory deductions in the form of contributions to social protection are deducted only for permanent full-time employees because social protection coverage does not extend by law to other types of employees, such as temporary or part-time employees. - The organization may present the information required for workers who are not employees for each of the most common types of workers reported under 2-8-a- in GRI 2.

-280 Guidance to REWO 1-e
+287 Guidance to REWO 1-e

-- 281 This requirement covers equal remuneration for all genders. - 282 ILO's Equal Remuneration Convention, 1951 (No. 100) states that men and women should receive - 283 equal pay for work of equal value, which does not mean all work should be paid at the same rate.
-The - principle of 'equal remuneration for work of equal value' means that if two workers, regardless of - gender, perform similar tasks or work that is of comparable value, they should receive equal pay. - This principle also covers situations where they perform different types of work.
-If men and women - 287 carry out work that differs in terms of content, responsibilities, skills or qualifications required, and - working conditions, but the work is the same value overall, then they should receive equal pay. - 289 However, jobs held predominantly by women tend to be more limited and undervalued.
-For instance, - 290 caterers and cleaners can often be women, while gardeners and drivers are often men.
-Despite these - roles requiring comparable levels of effort, skill, and responsibility, the positions held by women are - 292 more likely to receive lower pay. - 293 See reference [22] in the Bibliography. - 294 The organization can report how it uses job classification systems to make the remuneration of a - 295 given role equal to its counterpart.
-The organization can report the objective work-related criteria used - in its system. - 297 Other examples of actions to ensure the principle of equal work for equal value are making - 298 information on the basic pay to employees available, equal pay auditing at the workplace, publishing - 299 pay information in job vacancies, availability of pay-disaggregated data, and using gender-neutral and - 300 skills-based assessment. - 301 See additional reference [22] in the Bibliography.
+- 288 This requirement covers equal remuneration for all genders. - 289 ILO's Equal Remuneration Convention, 1951 (No. 100) states that men and women should receive 290 equal pay for work of equal value, which does not mean all work should be paid at the same rate.
+The 291 principle of 'equal remuneration for work of equal value' means that if two workers, regardless of 292 gender, perform similar tasks or work that is of comparable value, they should receive equal pay - gender, perform similar tasks or work that is of comparable value, they should receive equal pay. - This principle also covers situations where they perform different types of work.
+If men and women carry out work that differs in terms of content, responsibilities, skills or qualifications required, and - working conditions, but the work is the same value overall, then they should receive equal pay. - 296 However, jobs held predominantly by women tend to be more limited and undervalued.
+For instance, - caterers and cleaners can often be women, while gardeners and drivers are often men.
+Despite these - roles requiring comparable levels of effort, skill, and responsibility, the positions held by women are - 299 more likely to receive lower pay. - 300 See reference [22] in the Bibliography. - The organization can report how it uses job classification systems to make the remuneration of a given role equal to its counterpart.
+The organization can report the objective work-related criteria used - in its system. - 304 Other examples of actions to ensure the principle of equal work for equal value are making - 305 information on the basic pay to employees available, equal pay auditing at the workplace, publishing - 306 pay information in job vacancies, availability of pay-disaggregated data, and using gender-neutral and - 307 skills-based assessment. - 308 See additional reference [22] in the Bibliography.